dbt-labs/dbt-project-evaluator/docs/rules/modeling.md

 **How to Remediate**

 Bringing together a reasonable number (typically 4 to 6) of entities or concepts (staging models, or perhaps other intermediate models) that will be joined with another similarly purposed intermediate model to generate a mart.
-Rather than having too many joins in the mart, we can join two intermediate models that each house a piece of the complexity, giving us increased readability, flexibility, testing surface area, and insight into our components.
+Rather than having too many joins, we can join two intermediate models that each house a piece of the complexity, giving us increased readability, flexibility, testing surface area, and insight into our components.

 ![A DAG showing a model that directly references only two intermediate models.
 The intermediate models reference three and four staging models upstream.](https://github.com/BradCr/dbt-project-evaluator/assets/151274228/4b630e3c-f13a-443c-94e5-2d93c713c8f2){ width=700 }